 How it works

-Checkbox questions allow participants to select more than one response from a list of up to 100 options provided by the Exchange leader.
-These questions can also include an “Other (please specify)” option wherein participants can write an answer up to 120 characters long.
+Multiple select questions allow participants to select more than one response from a list of up to 100 options provided by the Exchange leader.
+These questions can also include an “Other (please specify)” option wherein participants can write their own answers up to 120 characters long.

 We’ve made it easy for leaders to upload batches of responses all at once.
 Simply copy and paste responses from a csv or text file into the “Bulk answers” dialogue box.